Challenging All Campers

 Conway Level, Ages 11-12

 After their Gauss year, campers who are invited to return are placed in the Conway Level.
-In this year, we run a collection of courses created by the faculty related to advanced areas of mathematics, such as group theory, knot theory, topology, and finite geometry.
-The final topics depend on faculty expertise.
+In this year, our standardized course is the Immersive Research Experience.

 We study and classify symmetries of the plane and sphere using topology.
 Along the way we will prove the classification of surfaces, study Euler characteristic, and enumerate orbifolds.
 As time permits we will consider the symmetries of the hyperbolic plane, geometrizing arbitrary surfaces, Cayley graphs of planar symmetry groups using "Van Kampen tilings", color